hexronuspi/Language-Model/raw/fickr30/readme.md

 2. **Run the Preprocessing Code:**

-   - Open the provided Google Colab notebook [here](https://colab.research.google.com/drive/1QMt-v7VDZCThTWZoQ9Gee8aY-bVssLPA?usp=sharing).
+   - Google Colab notebook is provided [here](https://colab.research.google.com/drive/1QMt-v7VDZCThTWZoQ9Gee8aY-bVssLPA?usp=sharing).

    - Follow the instructions in the notebook to execute the preprocessing code.